HaozeG/CS225/ComputingAssignment/CA1/README.md

 Type in `4`, follow the instruction to type in ID.
 #### appointment

 Type in `5`, this system will make appointments for queueing people.
+Appointment information is displayed in terminal.
 *Note: To set the daily capacity of each hospital, you can change the underlined parameters in main.cpp as shown.*
 ![daily capacity](./img/capacity.png)

 ### reporting

-1. Reports are produced in *report* folder.
+1. Reports will be produced to *report* folder.
-2. `Open_file()` is used to produce a week report, while `Month()` is used to produce a month report.
-All other functions in Report.h need not use in main function.
+2. `Open_file()` is used to produce a weekly report, while `Month()` is used to produce a monthly report.
+All other functions in *Report.h* won't be used in main function.
-3. Our Report system uses data from a single-linked list that goes through all nodes.
+3. Our Report system uses data from a single-linked list containing information of all registered people.
-4. By using sort(), we can order the reporting order as you wish.
+4. By using `sort()`, we can order the reporting order based on some keywords as you wish.

 #### manual